fetc90/bank_tech_test/README.md

 # The Task

-Create a simple programme to output a user's bank statement.
+Create a simple programme in Ruby to output a user's bank statement to use in IRB.
+The goal of this challenge is to apply the best practises to simulate a tech test.
+As the time is limitied, the focus is on code quality, not necessarily building all the features.
+To ensure high code quality, this programme uses Rubocop, Simplecov and Code Climate.

+This programme allows a user to deposit and withdraw an amount from their account.
+The details of each transaction - the date, the amount and the new account balance - are also stored.

 ### Quick Setup

-In your terminal:
+In terminal:
 ```
 - Fork/Clone this repo
 - Bundle install